jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

-__Reason:__
+__Reason__

 The members are automatically `internal` if the class is `internal`.
-When you wish to make the class `public`, you would not have to correct the access modifiers of the methods.
+When you wish to make the class `public`, you would not have to manually correct the access modifiers of the methods.

 #### Default Switch Case at the Bottom